godmodelabs/dexter/README.md

 ```

 ### Shim support
 To enhance the use of shims, DX integrates a plugin for requireJS.
-Combined with the awesome Modernizr, it delivers a powerful conditional loader.
+Combined with the awesome [Modernizr], it delivers a powerful conditional loader.

 ```javascript
 define([